Contact Information

 USDA Non-Discrimination Statement

-In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) regulations and policies, the USDA, its agencies, offices, employees, and institutions participating in or administering USDA programs are prohibited from discriminating on the basis of race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity conducted or funded by the USDA.
+In accordance with federal civil rights law and USDA civil rights regulations and policies, the USDA, its agencies, offices, employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
+Remedies and complaint filing deadlines vary by program or incident.

-Individuals with disabilities who require alternative communication methods (e.g., Braille, large print, audiotape, American Sign Language) should contact the State or local agency where they applied for benefits.
-Those who are deaf, hard of hearing, or have speech disabilities may use the Federal Relay Service at (800) 877-8339.
-Additionally, program information may be available in languages other than English.
+Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, American Sign Language, etc.) should contact the state or local agency that administers the program or contact USDA through the Telecommunications Relay Service at 711 (voice and TTY).
+Additionally, program information may be made available in languages other than English.

 Submit your completed form or letter by: